megamcloud/markets/README.md

 These bash scripts mostly need 'curl'.
 Some of them will work if you have got 'wget' instead, but not all of them.
 Other important packages are 'jq' and 'websocat' for some scripts.

+I cannot promise to follow up api changes and update these scripts once they start failing.
+So I may just remove failing scripts or leave them broken..

 ---

 <b>SUMÁRIO</b>